The Pagemaster: Plot

-In the fantasy section, Richard sees the exit sign on the top of a mountain.
+In the fantasy section, Richard sees the exit sign atop a mountain.
 However, Adventure's bumbling awakens a dormant dragon.
 Richard tries to fight the dragon with a sword and shield, but the dragon swallows him.
-Richard finds books in the dragon's stomach and uses a beanstalk from Jack and the Beanstalk to escape through the dragon's mouth.
+Richard finds books in the dragon's stomach and uses a beanstalk from Jack and the Beanstalk to escape the dragon's mouth.
 He and the books climb the beanstalk to reach the exit.
 They enter a large dark room where the Pagemaster awaits them.
-Richard accuses the Pagemaster of causing the horrors that he suffered, but the Pagemaster reveals the journey was intended to make Richard face his fears.
-Dr. Jekyll, Captain Ahab, Long John Silver, and the dragon reappear in a magical twister and congratulate him.
-The Pagemaster swoops Richard and the books into the twister, sending them back to the real world.
+Richard accuses the Pagemaster of causing all the horrors he suffered (some of which could have cost him his life).
+Still, as Dr. Jekyll, Captain Ahab, Long John Silver, and the dragon reappear in a magical twister and congratulate Richard, the Pagemaster reveals the journey was intended to make Richard face his fears.
+The Pagemaster swoops Richard and the books into the twister, returning them to the real world.

 Richard awakens, finding Adventure, Fantasy, and Horror lying next to him as real books.
-Mr. Dewey finds him, and, even though the library policy only allows a person to check out two books at a time, lets him check out all three books "just this once".
+Mr. Dewey finds him, and though the library policy only allows a person to check out two books at a time, he lets him check out all three books "just this once".

-Richard returns home a braver boy, sleeping in his new treehouse with his books.
+Richard returns home a braver boy, sleeping in his new treehouse with his books, much to the bewilderment and delight of his parents: After they leave, the silhouettes of Adventure, Fantasy and Horror are seen conversing next to the sleeping Richard.